Form and Function

 By 1900, the breed had become established as a general utility dog, family pet, and even show dog.
 The AKC recognized the breed soon after, but only in the 1940s did the breed begin its steady rise to the top of the popularity charts, eventually peaking as the fourth most popular breed in America.

-The boxer is playful, exuberant, inquisitive, attentive, demonstrative, devoted and outgoing; he is a perfect companion for an active family.
-He can be stubborn, but he is sensitive and responsive to commands.
-He is generally good with other household dogs and pets.
+The Boxer is playful, exuberant, inquisitive, attentive, demonstrative, devoted, and outgoing; this dog is a perfect companion for an active family.
+Boxers can be stubborn, but are sensitive and responsive to commands.
+They may be assertive toward strange dogs, but are generally good with other family dogs and pets.

-The boxer needs daily mental and physical exertion.
-He likes to run, but his exercise needs can also be met with a good jog or a long walk on leash.
-He does not do well in hot weather and is generally unsuited to living outdoors.
-He does best when allowed to divide his time between a house and yard.
+The Boxer needs daily mental and physical exertion.
+They likes to run, but their exercise needs can also be met with a good jog or long walk on leash.
+They do not do well in hot weather.
 Some snore.
-His coat needs only occasional brushing to remove dead hair.
+The coat needs only occasional brushing to remove dead hair.

-Minor concerns: gastric torsion, tumors, intervertebral disc degeneration, corneal erosion, colitis
+- Minor concerns: gastric torsion, hypothyroidism, corneal erosion, colitis

 - Suggested tests: thyroid, hip, cardiac (Holter monitoring)